 If you’re looking for bone, cartilage, and joint support, I highly recommend adding Spectrum 5 Collagen™ to your morning coffee or smoothie.
 Since it is hydrolyzed, it makes it easier to dissolve.

 Choosing a collagen powder doesn’t have to be complicated.
 We all want our skin to keep looking healthy and young and have strong bones and joints.
 While there is no magical way to keep you from getting older, I’m here to tell you that collagen is an essential building block for your body.
 With Collagen Protein you can give your hair, skin, and nails the support they need to stay hydrated and looking vibrant.
-If you want a full-range high quality collagen to support your hair, skin, nails, bones, joints and cartilage, then Spectrum 5 Collagen™ is the perfect collagen powder for you.
+If you want full-range high-quality collagen to support your hair, skin, nails, bones, joints and cartilage, then Spectrum 5 Collagen™ is the perfect collagen powder for you.

 FAQs About Collagen

 Do Collagen Supplements Work?